11 Ways to Fix Debit or Credit Card Declined Issues

 Multiple Incorrect PIN entries

 This is another major reason for a declined debit card.
-Some people at the point of debit card activation generate complex debit card PIN which afterward they find it very difficult to remember.
+Some people at the point of debit card activation generate complex debit card PIN which afterward they find very difficult to remember.
 Having your debit card PIN at heart is very much important to forestall your debit card been declined.
 When you enter your debit card incorrectly several times, the ATM may decline and block your debit card.

-This usually happens to people who are careless with details such as there debit card PIN.
+This usually happens to people who are careless with details such as their debit card PIN.
 The essence of a PIN for your debit card is to ensure that only you can access the funds in your account using your debit card.

 The same way ATM will respond and treat a scammer or someone who wants to make transactions with your card without your authorization is the way it will treat you, the real card owner if you wrongly enter your PIN repeatedly.